 Apollo's Wedding Proposal

-This story happened in Aetolia, in West Greece, with the beautiful princess Marpissa.
+Apollo never married, but there once came a time when he came very near to marrying.
+This story occurred in Aetolia, in West Greece, with the beautiful princess Marpissa.

 Touched by Ida's tenderness, Marpissa listened to his words.
 So the couple fled in the middle of the night and went to Messine, in southern Greece.

-The river was later on named "Evinos" to honor the king.
+The river was later named "Evinos" in honor of the king.

-But Evinos was not the only one pursuing the couple.
-There was also Apollo, the handsome god of the sun, who was also madly in love with Marpissa and wanted to marry her as well.
+But Evinos was not the only one chasing the couple.
+There was also Apollo, the beautiful sun god, who was also madly in love with Marpissa and also wanted to marry her.

-Soon, Apollo found Ida and they started a fight.
+Soon Apollo found Ida and they started a fight.
 The fight was fearsome, for Ida was very strong.
-Until suddenly, Zeus, the king of the gods, took notice of the fight and mediated by hurling a thunderbolt between them.
+Until suddenly Zeus, the king of the gods, noticed the fight and mediated by hurling a thunderbolt between them.

 Marpissa smiled and said wisely:

-Apollo gave up, impressed by the maturity of the princess.
-He wished the couple well and left cheerfully on his winged chariot.
+Apollo gave up, impressed by the princess's maturity.
+He wished the couple well and rode merrily away in his winged chariot.